-If you have a chronic health condition, however, you need to weigh the low premium against the other out-of-pocket costs.
-A plan that costs $350 per month and has a $500 deductible may be a better fit for your financial needs than a plan that costs $250 per month and has a $5,000 deductible, for example.
-The more expensive plan may also give you access to more specialists or better coverage for your prescriptions.
-Blue Cross and Blue Shield of New Mexico, True Health New Mexico, and Friday Health Plans all offer individual insurance plans in New Mexico.
+If you have a chronic health condition, however, you need to weigh the low premium against other out-of-pocket costs.
+A plan that costs $350 per month and has a $500 deductible may be a better fit for your financial needs than a plan that costs $250 per month and has a $5,000 deductible if you require regular medical care.
+A more expensive plan may also give you access to more specialists or better coverage for your prescriptions.

-Budget is also an important consideration for families, especially when it comes to comparing plans based on their deductibles.
-Many plans have an individual deductible and a family deductible, meaning you need to shop carefully when purchasing insurance for multiple people.
-The individual deductible applies to each person covered by the plan, and the family deductible applies to the entire family.
+Another consideration for family plans is that many plans have an individual deductible and a family deductible.
+An individual deductible applies to each person covered by the plan, while the family deductible applies to the entire family.
 If one of your family members is hospitalized or undergoes an expensive surgery, it’s possible to meet the family deductible before every person on the plan has met their individual deductible.

 The cost of health insurance in New Mexico depends on which type of plan you choose.
-If you shop the Health Insurance Marketplace, you’ll be able to choose a Bronze, Silver, Gold, or Platinum plan.
-The plan name corresponds to the amount of the monthly premium, with Bronze plans costing the least and Platinum plans costing the most.
+If you shop via the Health Insurance Marketplace, you’ll be able to choose a https://www.healthcare.gov/choose-a-plan/plans-categories/.

 New Mexico has several types of health insurance available for low-income individuals and families, including Medicaid, New MexiKids, and New MexiTeens.
 Your eligibility depends on how many people live in your household, your total monthly income, and the value of your countable assets.